jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/api-keys.md

 Use a test key to test the performance of your service and its integration with GOV.UK Notify.

-Message sent using a test key:
+Messages sent using a test key:

 - generate realistic responses
 - result in a delivered status